Mayaar-Irshad/my-nosql-injection-project/README.md

 ## Features

+- This website is built completely in the MERN stack
 - Home Page with educational content about NoSQL injection
 - Login and Signup Pages for user authentication
 - Account Page to view user details